 Afghanistan is one of the poorest countries in the world.
-After 30 years of conflict, over a third of the population live below the poverty line and struggle to meet their basic needs.
-The majority of the population live in rural areas and depend on agriculture to feed their families.
+Over a third of the population live below the poverty line and struggle to meet their basic needs.

-CAFOD has worked alongside civil society in Afghanistan since the late 1980’s to support locally driven and sustainable development.
-Our work focuses on:
+CAFOD has worked in Afghanistan since the late 1980s.

-- Helping families to be financially resilient: our partners bring community members together to join savings and loans groups and to teach numeracy and business skills.
+- Setting up savings and loans groups and teaching maths and business skills.
 Saving small amounts each week means that families can plan for the future.

-- Promoting women’s economic empowerment: our partners work with women’s self-help groups to teach women business and leadership skills that enable them to establish and build small enterprises.
+- Promoting women’s empowerment by working with self-help groups to teach business and leadership skills that support women to set up their own small businesses.